 The Pensions Advisory Service expert also said in 2002 that "The loss of these servicemen's pension rights is now becoming important to them 27 years on but they should have been campaigning back in 1975."

-As far as BAFF is concerned, one of the most troubling aspects of the pre-1975 service pensions grievance is that the service authorities made no realistic attempt to inform personnel after the Social Security Act 1973 had been introduced in parliament, and then passed into law, but not yet fully implemented.
+One of the most troubling aspects of the pre-1975 service pensions grievance is that the service authorities made no realistic attempt to inform personnel after the Social Security Act 1973 had been introduced in parliament, and then passed into law, but not yet fully implemented.

 Some personnel were discharged against their will when the authorities knew that the relevant changes were pending.
 Many others left voluntarily without ever being told that they would be missing out on significant pension benefits..